ClickHouse/ClickHouse/docs/fr/sql-reference/functions/other-functions.md

 `array_to` – Constant array of values to convert the values in ‘from’ de.

-`default` – Which value to use if ‘x’ n'est pas égale à une des valeurs de ‘from’.
+`default` – Which value to use if ‘x’ n’est pas égale à une des valeurs de ‘from’.

 `array_from` et `array_to` – Arrays of the same size.